iammenasco/Stardew-Valley-Backups/README.md

 # Stardew-Valley-Backups
 My saves for Stardew Valley

-If you want to use these, just download the file and place it inside of your saves folder.
+If you want to use these, just download the file and place it inside of your saves folder:

+Mac/Linux: `~/.config/StardewValley/Saves`
+Windows: `%appdata%\StardewValley\Saves`